diogoscf/github-lines/README.md

 # GitHub Lines

-GitHub Lines is a minimal and non-intrusive Discord bot that displays one or more lines when mentioned in a GitHub (or GitLab) link.
+GitHub Lines is a minimal and non-intrusive multi-platform bot that displays one or more lines when mentioned in a GitHub (or GitLab) link.
 It also supports syntax highlighting!